 How can I prepare my child for the dentist?

 The biggest thing is to stay positive and ensure that you don’t share any anxiety with your child.
 Kids can pick up on our moods, and though you may be nervous, there’s nothing to be afraid of.
-Read books or watch videos about visiting the dentist with them so they know what to expect.
+Read books or watch videos about visiting the pediatric dentist with them so they know what to expect.
 When you’re coming to the office, bring favorite toys or stuffed animals to help your child feel safe and relaxed.

 Call 301-264-5680 to schedule your child’s first dental visit to our office.
 You may also request a dental exam for you or your child with Dr. Goyal using our online form anytime.